 - Ability to work and make decisions independently with minimal supervision.

-- Three years of experience with cross-agency collaboration and working with other service providers.
+- Experience with cross-agency collaboration and working with other service providers.

-- Fully proficient in the use of DJJ's Balance Approach Data Gathering Environment (BADGE), and the Supreme Court of Virginia's JSVS computer programs.
+- Fully proficient in the use of DJJ's Balance Approach Data Gathering Environment (BADGE), and the Supreme Court of Virginia's Case Management System (CMS) computer programs.

-Panel interview and may include a written exercise.
+Panel interview and may include a written proficiency exam.

 The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others